tonychangmsu/flowFromImages/README.md

 ## High flow images
 ![Screenshot](images_6_wPred_RegressionFALSE.png)

 As of 3/19/18, the model are overfit.
-Need to develop better models.
+Need more images.